 Moving from his dark room in Armagh to the $300m Avengers Assemble has been a very natural journey for award-winning cinematographer Seamus McGarvey.
 Paul Byrne gives him his close-up.

+Having begun his career as a stills photographer before enrolling in film school at the University of Westminster in London, Seamus McGarvey has picked up many an award – and fan – over the last two decades.
 From his early short films and documentaries – picking up a Royal Television Society Cinematography Award nomination for the 1995 short Skin and a Turner Prize nomination with Sam Taylor-Wood’s Atlantic in 1998 – through his work on pop videos for the likes of U2, The Rolling Stones, McCartney and PJ Harvey, inevitably, McGarvey found himself on Hollywood’s radar.

+Making his big-screen debut with Michael Winterbottom’s Butterfly Kiss (1995), McGarvey went on to garner accolades and awards for such movies as High Fidelity (2000), The Hours (2002), Along Came Polly (2004) and Atonement (2007).
 And now, along comes Avengers Assemble, Joss Whedon’s $300m spectacular that, against many, many odds, has proven to be a winner with everyone from hardcore Marvel fans to even those pretty girls who wouldn’t normally have any time for such nonsense.

 When I met up with McGarvey earlier this week in Dublin, he was on a short visit home from LA, where he’s now based…